imaginaryusername/Reusable_specs/reusable_addresses.md

 Pay to new P2SH addresses constructed from keys R1'<sub>i</sub> = CKDpub(R1,c,i), R2'<sub>i</sub> = CKDpub(R2,c,i) and R3'<sub>i</sub> = CKDpub(R3,c,i), with m of n specified in OP_CHECKMULTISIG script.

-Like the case of sending to P2PKH, the sender uses different nonces to sign the designated input until the last suffix_size bits of the signature are shared with the scan_pubkey (skip if suffix_size = 0).
+Like the case of sending to P2PKH, the sender uses different nonces to sign the designated input until the last suffix_size bits of the double-sha256 of the designated input are shared with the scan_pubkey (skip if suffix_size = 0).
 The payment transaction is then constructed and ready to be relayed.

 **Relaying: Infrastructure needed**

 There are two methods of receiving: ***Offchain communications***, which saves on bandwidth but entrusts privacy to relay and retention servers, and ***onchain direct sending***, which is trustless on privacy but requires more bandwidth.
 We describe a single type of server required for both types, as well as two additional types required to make use of the offchain communications method:

 1. ***Recovery servers***: In case of onchain direct sending, only this type of server is needed.
-The server shall index all transactions that have P2PKH or P2SH-multisig inputs by the last bytes of their first signatures at all qualifying inputs, and return all transactions matching requested signature suffixes to a client.
+The server shall index all transactions that have P2PKH or P2SH-multisig inputs by the last bytes of the double-sha256 at all qualifying inputs, and return all transactions matching requested input double-sha256 suffixes to a client.
 Required for security anyway in the case of offchain communications.
 See recovery_server.md for specifications.

-2. ***Ephemeral Relay servers***: This type of server can be freely signed up for using only public keys as identity, authenticating using signed messages as seen in CashID, and can employ basic rate controls against clients as seen in CashShuffle servers and remain largely permissionless.
+2. ***Ephemeral Relay servers***: (Optional) This type of server can be freely signed up for using only public keys as identity, authenticating using signed messages as seen in CashID, and can employ basic rate controls against clients as seen in CashShuffle servers and remain largely permissionless.
 Simplistically relays encrypted messages from one pubkey identity to another.
 We can start with one central relay server, and gradually expand to multiple federated servers that share communications - a discovery mechanism should be in place similar to other decentralized applications.
 Does not store information for any significant lengths of time, stateless, and mostly consumes only bandwidth.
 See relay_server.md for specifications.

-3. ***Retention servers***: This type of server retains transaction information for offline clients, and can be permissioned while allowing significant innovation and profit models at scale.
+3. ***Retention servers***: (Optional) This type of server retains transaction information for offline clients, and can be permissioned while allowing significant innovation and profit models at scale.
 Entrusted with client scan keys, retention servers connect to relay servers for their clients, then retrieve, decrypt and broadcast transactions for them.
 They are also responsible for retaining txid information for easy retrieval when client reconnects.
 Operators of Retention Servers can be expected to also operate their own Ephemeral Relays federated with other operators.
 An example that takes advantage of CashAccounts can be found at cashaccounts_retention.md.

 **Sending: Onchain direct sending**